 - Melt butter, brown sugar, and corn syrup in a small saucepan.
 Once melted, remove from heat and whisk to combine the mixture until smooth and fully incorporated.
 Pour into a 13 x 9 inch baking dish.

-- Add the cubed French bread on top of the butter/sugar mixture in the baking dish.
+- Add the cubed French bread on top of the sugar mixture in the baking dish.

-- When ready to eat, bring bread to room temperature (about 30 minutes).
-Preheat oven to 350 degrees.
+- When ready to eat, preheat oven to 350 degrees.
 Bake uncovered until the bread is puffed and the edges are pale and golden, approximately 40 minutes.

 - Allow bread to sit for 5 minutes before serving.
 Sprinkle with powdered sugar and serve with warm maple syrup.